TylerTheFox/Monero-TipBot/README.md

 Discord Tipbot built in C++ for IntenseCoin/Monero

 ## Compile
 It should compile without issue in Visual Studio 2017, however, the externals are only compiled for x86 mode.
-Should run on Windows, Mac, Linux but the external libraries will need to be recopmiled for that platform.
+Should run on Windows, Mac, Linux but the external libraries will need to be recompiled for that platform.

 ## Commands
 * !help